paul-bokelman/m221/README.md

 Wanted to prove seniors from Del Norte with a website for senior assassins.
 The premise of our page is for us to display the players that are alive/dead in the game as well as a few other cool features.

+# How to Contribute

+If you want to contribute, go over your ideas with us first by messaging us through slack/email, and pull request.

 # Team Journals